rails/solid_queue/README.md

   config.solid_queue.connects_to = { database: { writing: :solid_queue_primary, reading: :solid_queue_replica } }
 ```
 - `use_skip_locked`: whether to use `FOR UPDATE SKIP LOCKED` when performing locking reads.
 This will be automatically detected in the future, and for now, you'd only need to set this to `false` if your database doesn't support it.
 For MySQL, that'd be versions < 8, and for PostgreSQL, versions < 9.5.
 If you use SQLite, this has no effect, as writes are sequential.
-- `process_heartbeat_interval`: the heartbeat interval that all processes will follow—defaults to to 60 seconds.
+- `process_heartbeat_interval`: the heartbeat interval that all processes will follow—defaults to 60 seconds.
-- `process_alive_threshold`: how long to wait until a process is considered dead after its last heartbeat—defaults to to 5 minutes.
+- `process_alive_threshold`: how long to wait until a process is considered dead after its last heartbeat—defaults to 5 minutes.
-- `shutdown_timeout`: time the supervisor will wait since it sent the `TERM` signal to its supervised processes before sending a `QUIT` version to them requesting immediate termination—defaults to to 5 seconds.
+- `shutdown_timeout`: time the supervisor will wait since it sent the `TERM` signal to its supervised processes before sending a `QUIT` version to them requesting immediate termination—defaults to 5 seconds.
-- `silence_polling`: whether to silence Active Record logs emitted when polling for both workers and dispatchers—defaults to to `false`.
+- `silence_polling`: whether to silence Active Record logs emitted when polling for both workers and dispatchers—defaults to `false`.
 - `supervisor_pidfile`: path to a pidfile that the supervisor will create when booting to prevent running more than one supervisor in the same host, or in case you want to use it for a health check.
 It's `nil` by default.
-- `preserve_finished_jobs`: whether to keep finished jobs in the `solid_queue_jobs` table—defaults to to `true`.
+- `preserve_finished_jobs`: whether to keep finished jobs in the `solid_queue_jobs` table—defaults to `true`.
-- `clear_finished_jobs_after`: period to keep finished jobs around, in case `preserve_finished_jobs` is true—defaults to to 1 day. **Note:** Right now, there's no automatic cleanup of finished jobs.
+- `clear_finished_jobs_after`: period to keep finished jobs around, in case `preserve_finished_jobs` is true—defaults to 1 day. **Note:** Right now, there's no automatic cleanup of finished jobs.
 You'd need to do this by periodically invoking `SolidQueue::Job.clear_finished_in_batches`, but this will happen automatically in the near future.
 - `default_concurrency_control_period`: the value to be used as the default for the `duration` parameter in [concurrency controls](#concurrency-controls).
-It defaults to to 3 minutes.
+It defaults to 3 minutes.

 ## Concurrency controls